September 17, 2025

 stable, at the cost of doing slightly more computation.

-The most basic way to trade off speed and accuracy is to adjust the simulation timestep dt
+The most basic way to trade off speed and accuracy is to adjust the simulation timestep dt or the number of substeps

-or more substeps means more accurate and stable simulation, but at a higher computational cost.
+per frame.
+Smaller dt or more substeps means more accurate and stable simulation, but at a higher computational cost.

-However, beware: some solvers (especially explicit ones) can actually become less accurate or even unstable if dt
+However, beware: some solvers (especially explicit ones) can actually become less accurate or even unstable if dt is

 too small, due to floating-point errors or solver limitations.